5 Health Risks Related To Daylight Saving Time

 4. Memory Lapses, Concentration Issues, and a Sour Mood

 A lack of sleep makes it harder to concentrate, recall old information, take in new facts, and maintain a pleasant attitude.
-The average person will lose 40 minutes of sleep at the kickoff of daylight savings time, making them more prone to irritability.
+The average person will lose 40 minutes of sleep at the kickoff of daylight saving time, making them more prone to irritability.
 So, try to take a deep breath before fighting with your spouse today.

 Physicians said they notice several changes in sleeping patterns around daylight savings time, which can particularly affect patients with a #mentalhealth diagnosis. #sharenoteusersmatterhttps://t.co/TZWbD2JLcQ